 My encouragement to you in the midst of your suffering is to really understand that God does love you and His love is not mean and vindictive.
 He means you well.
 My point: don’t blame Him for whatever it is.
 Don’t turn from him—run to Him.
 Second, you have to remind yourself constantly, until it becomes the core of your belief that He sees you and He is with you in your place of pain.
-He’s not just able to sympathize with your surfing because of what He went through on the cross for you.
+He’s not just able to sympathize with your suffering because of what He went through on the cross for you.
 No, He can feel your pain because He’s with you in it right now!
 Third, practice giving less and less focus to your feelings, and begin to look diligently and desperately for Jesus.
 Remember, He is with you; so then, tweak your focus so that you begin to recognize Him.
-I didn’t know Jesus as my mind regulator until I nearly had a psychotic breakdown.
+I didn’t know Jesus as my mind regulator until I nearly had a breakdown.
 Yes, there was a licensed, faith-based, therapist involved, but the Holy Spirit was working through her and in me to pull me back from the brink of destruction.
-At a head-knowledge level, I knew of Jehovah-Jireh–the Lord who provides.
-I’d read about Him in Genesis 22.
+Similarly, I knew of Jehovah-Jireh–the Lord who provides at a head-knowledge level; I’d read about Him in Genesis 22.
 I didn’t get to know Him personally, though, until I had to experience Him as my provision, and my absolute source during the dot-com implosion.
 Look for God in the midst of your suffering and come to know Him more deeply as a result.